 A fave for families with its wide expanses of undulating hills, plenty of shade and picnic spots.
 Bicentennial Park is a beautiful location that combines mangrove wetlands with 40 hectares of gentle hills, meadows, lakes, playgrounds and picnic shelters.
 Driving to this park is the best option but parking can also be a challenge so arrive early.

 What a gem of a spot!
-Ryde Park has a shaded playground outside of the excellent Groundskeeper Cafe, and a new scooter/bike track.
+Ryde Park has a shaded playground and a new scooter/bike track.
 The park also has sporting fields and picnic areas.

 Get more info on Ryde Park here.

 An urban park and nature reserve located in Sydney’s western suburbs, the Western Sydney Parklands contains various parks and attractions that are perfect for families to enjoy.